 We retain personal information only as long as is necessary to fulfill the purposes for which it was collected, unless authorized or obligated by applicable laws to retain personal information for a longer period.

-All our employees and financial representatives must annually abide by our Code of Ethics/Code of Conduct.
+All our employees and financial representatives must abide by our Code of Ethics and Business Conduct and annually attest to doing so.
 In addition, we have developed and implemented privacy guidelines and practices which are reviewed, monitored and audited periodically.

 We make every effort to ensure that the personal information we collect is accurate, complete, and as up to date as possible to properly satisfy the purposes for which it is to be used.
 It is important that you promptly notify us of any change to your contact information.
 If we are unable to verify your personal information or contact you, we may be limited in our ability to provide you with our products and services.

-Upon written request, and confirmation of your identity, we will provide you with a copy of, or give you access to, the personal information about you that we have obtained while doing business with you.
-However, there may be instances where we may, in accordance with applicable privacy laws, restrict access to your personal information, including where such information is subject to legal privilege, has previously been disclosed to law enforcement, contains confidential commercial information, or relates to other individuals.
+Upon written request, and confirmation of your identity, we will provide you access to, the personal information that we have obtained about you while doing business with you.
+However, there may be instances where we may, in accordance with applicable privacy laws, restrict access to your personal information, including where such information is subject to legal privilege, contains confidential commercial information, or relates to other individuals.
 If applicable, we will advise of the reasons for restricting access and inform you of any recourse that you may have.
 A response to your request will be provided within 30 days after we receive a written request, and we have sufficient information to permit us to identify the existence of the personal information.
 In Alberta, a response will be provided within 45 days after receipt of a written request, and sufficient information to permit us to identify the existence of the personal information.
 Where permitted by applicable law, if we need more time to fulfill your request, we will notify you of such delay.
 There may be instances where medical information obtained about you from a third party can only be released to you through a physician.
+If you exercise this access right, we may charge you a reasonable fee for the transcription, reproduction or for the transmission of the personal information.

 If you believe that the information in our files is inaccurate or incomplete, you have the right to ask us to correct it.
 We will review your request and, if we agree, will promptly make the necessary corrections.